wmarshall484/DSI_LECTURES_2/gradient-descent/brian_mann/slides/gradient_descent.md

 ## Objectives

-* Understand How Gradient Descent Works
+* Know How Gradient Descent Works
 * Use Gradient Descent to Optimize the Cost Function For Logistic Regression
+* Know How Stochastic Gradient Descent Works
-* Stochastic Gradient Descent and Newton's Method
+* Implement Stochastic Gradient Descent
+* Know How Newton's Method Works
+* Implement Newton's Method

 ## Agenda

 * Morning
     1. What is Gradient Descent and why do we need it?
-    2. An example of gradient descent
+    2. Examples of gradient descent
+    3. What can go wrong?
-    3. Using Gradient Descent to Solve Logistic Regression
+    4. Using Gradient Descent to solve logistic regression
 * Afternoon
-    1. Stochastic Gradient Descent and Examples
+    1. Stochastic Gradient Descent
-    2. Newton's Method and Examples
+    2. Newton's Method

 ## Cost Functions